This article is intended for end-users of CloudExtend Autopilot and includes basic instructions, FAQs, and troubleshooting steps.

 🔵 Will Autopilot sync file attachments

-At present only the first email you attach can include file attachments.
-Subsequent emails that are auto-synced will not include files.
+At present only, this will not include file attachments.
 This is by design based on feedback from customers that are concerned about using up their allotted NetSuite storage space.
 If you receive an email with attachments that you want to attach to NetSuite you can upload them manually, attach them via our OneDrive/SharePoint integration, or cancel Autopilot, forward the mail to yourself, attach the files, and then re-enable Autopilot.

 🔵 If multiple people in my company are cc'd on an email and they all put an email on Autopilot what will happen?

 At present each email would end up in NetSuite so there could be a number of duplicate emails.
 We are currently looking into adding functionality to allow users to see if an email has been added by a co-worker.
 Until this is added to CloudExtend we suggest that your organization create a set of rules such as the 1st person in the cc list or to line of an email is responsible for attaching the email to NetSuite.

 🔵 My email is connected to more than one NetSuite account.
 Can I use Autopilot on all of them?

 At present, the admin can only connect your Autopilot configuration to a single NetSuite account.
 We are currently looking into functionality that can expand this beyond the single account limit.

 We have uncovered some issues and plan to address them in a future build.

 If you are using Outlook online or certain beta versions of Microsoft Outlook the CloudExtend Autopilot category will be applied erroneously in the following scenarios.
 Note this does not apply to users of non-beta versions of Outlook desktop.